Network effects in default clustering for large systems: Tightness and Characterization of the limit

-First we need to look at what happens to $<f,\mu^{N}>_E$ when one of the firms defaults.
-Assume that the $n$-th firm defaults at time t and the other firms do not default at time t (simultaneous defaults happen with probability zero).
-Then, at time $t-$, $\langle f,\mu^{N}_{t-} \rangle_E$ is
+Let's fix $f\in C^\infty(\hat{\mathcal{P}})$ and understand what happens to $\la f,\mu^N\ra_E$ when one of the firms defaults.
+Suppose that the $n$-th firm defaults at time $t$ and that none of the other names defaults at time $t$ (defaults occur simultaneously with probability zero).
+We have that